cwentland0/perform/doc/solver/reactionmodels.rst

 Reaction Models
 ===============
 This section briefly describes the reaction models available in **PERFORM**.
+For a comprehensive description of combustion mechanics well beyond the reaction models covered here (though also including them), we direct the reader to *Combustion* by Glassman and Yetter :cite:p:`Glassman2008`.

 Finite-rate Mechanisms
 ----------------------